hellflame/argparse/README.md

   --name NAME, -n NAME
 ```

-Which will have effect on `Shell Completion Script`
+Which will have effect in `Shell Completion Script`

 [example](examples/hide-help-entry/main.go)

 #### 14. Invoked & InvokeAction [ >= 1.4 ]

 When there is valid match for main parser or sub parser,  `Parser.Invoked` will be set true.
-If `Parser.InvokeAction` is set, it will be executed with the state `Parser.Invoked`.
+If `Parser.InvokeAction` is set, it will be executed.

 ```go
 p := NewParser("", "", nil)